rmello4d/TheSustainableDeveloper/beyond_muscles.md

 If our muscles are protecting our joints and ligaments, why do we have problems later on?

-The point here is that muscles keep our joints and ligaments in a limited range of motion.
+The point here is that muscles keep our joints and ligaments under a protected and limited range of motion.
 Safety is the main concern.
-If we don't challenge that, year after year this range gets shorter, toxins accumulate and we end up stiff and curbed.
+If we don't challenge that, year after year this range gets shorter, toxins accumulate and we end up stiff and bent.

 Is there a safe way to open our joints and ligaments further?
 Yes.
-We need to go beyond our muscles.
+For that, we need to go beyond our muscles.

-There are specific techniques to challenge our joints and ligaments.
-Some forms of Yoga are specifically target for that.
+There are specific techniques to open our joints and ligaments.
+Some forms of Yoga specifically target that.
 They increase circulation by opening our joints and ligaments gently and safely.

 Imagine yourself as a developer *Homo erectus* at 90 years old.
 No joints, discs, tendons or ligaments problems.

+We will discuss these techniques to positively impact the daily life of developers in the Second Part of the book.

+To become a Sustainable Developer we need to know how to transform our working hours into a 'health bank' for our joints, ligaments and deep tissue.

+As for now, keep vivid the importance of our joints, ligaments and tendons moving forward in this book journey.

 The muscles ?
-They work fine.
+They will work fine.

-The Sustainable Developer is concern about transforming her working hours into a 'health bank' for her joints, ligaments and deep tissue.

-We will discuss the best postures and ideas to positively impact the developer's daily life in the Second Part of this book.

-As for now, keep vivid the importance of going beyond our muscles into our deep tissue.

-It will pay off.

 ****
 (*)